hiowenluke/noapi/README.md

 ## Convert the definition mode

-As shown above, wee can define the apis in three modes, array, object and directory.
+As shown above, we can define the apis in three modes, array, object and directory.
 And, we can convert it between the three modes via package "[noapi-definejs-converter](https://github.com/hiowenluke/noapi-definejs-converter)".